JacobHallWeather/JacobHallWeather/README.md

 - 👋 Hi, I’m @JacobHallWeather
 - 👀 I’m interested in ...
-Meteorology and Hydrology
+Meteorology, Earth Sciences, and Web Development
 - 🌱 I’m currently learning ...
-Meteorology and Python
+Meteorology, React, and HTMX
 - 💞️ I’m looking to collaborate on ...
-Weather data analysis
+Web Development
 - 📫 How to reach me ... raininggrays@gmail.com

 <!---